-5.16 Slot for storage media
+5.17 Slot for storage media

-At the front of the CPU there is a slot for storage media.
-As external storage medium for applications and firmware you may use a multimedia card (MMC).
-You can cause the CPU to load a project automatically respectively to execute a command file by means of predefined file names.

-Accessing the storage medium

-To the following times an access takes place on a storage medium:

-After overall reset

-- The CPU checks if there is a project S7PROG.WLD.
-If exists the project is automatically loaded. - The CPU checks if there is a project PROTECT.WLD with protected blocks.
-If exists the project is automatically loaded.
-These blocks are stored in the CPU until the CPU is reset to factory setting or an empty PROTECT.WLD is loaded - The CPU checks if a MCC memory extension card is put.
-If exists the memory extension is enabled, otherwise a memory expansion, which was activated before, is de-activated.

-After PowerON

-- The CPU checks if there is a project AUTOLOAD.WLD.
-If exists an overall reset is established and the project is automatically loaded. - The CPU checks if there is a command file with VIPA_CMD.MMC.
-If exists the command file is loaded and the containing instructions are executed. - After PowerON and CPU STOP the CPU checks if there is a .pkg file (firmware file).
-If exists this is indicated by blinking of the LEDs and the firmware may be installed by an update request.

-Once in STOP

-If a storage medium is put, which contains a command file VIPA_CMD.MMC, the command file is loaded and the containing instructions are executed.
-Memory extension with MCC
+Overview At the front of the CPU there is a slot for storage media.
+As existence is a storage medium for applications and firmware you may use a media card (MMC).
+You can cause the CPU to load a project matically respectively to execute a command file by means of defined file names. multi- auto- pre- Accessing the storage medium To the following times an access takes place on a storage medium After overall reset The CPU checks if there is a project S7PROG.WLD.
+If the project is automatically loaded.
+The CPU checks if there is a project PROTECT.WLD of tected blocks.
+If exists the project is automatically load These blocks are stored in the CPU until the CPU is refractory setting or an empty PROTECT.WLD is loaded.
+The CPU checks if a MCC memory extension card is persists the memory extension is enabled, otherwise an expansion, which was activated before, is de-activated After PowerON The CPU checks if there is a project AUTOLOAD.WLE exists an overall reset is established and the project is matically loaded.
+The CPU checks if there is a command file with VIPA_CMD.MMC.
+If exists the command file is loaded containing instructions are executed.
+After PowerON and CPU STOP the CPU checks if the ", pkg file (firmware file).
+If exists this is indicated by blit the LEDs and the firmware may be installed by an upd request.
+Once in STOP If a storage medium is put, which contains a command VIPA_CMD.MMC, the command file is loaded and the taining instructions are executed. exists with pro- ed. eset to out.
+If nemory I. D. If auto- and the re is a nking of ate

-5.17 Memory extension with MCC
+5.18 Memory extension with MCC